grafana/mimir/docs/sources/operators-guide/running-production-environment-with-helm/configuration-with-helm.md

 helm -n mimir-test diff upgrade grafana/mimir-distributed -f custom.yaml
 ```

-This command shows the differences between the running deployment and the deployment that would result from executing the `helm upgrade` command.
+This command shows the differences between the running installation and the installation that would result from executing the `helm upgrade` command.
 Search for `name: mimir-config` in the output to see the difference in configuration settings.
+See [Example output of helm diff command](#example-output-of-helm-diff-command) for a concrete example.

 > **Note:** CLI flags and their difference are found in the `Deployment` and `StatefulSet` objects.

-## Manage the configuration directly
+## Manage the configuration externally

 Prepare the configuration as text.
 It cannot include Helm template functions or value evaluations.
 The configuration may include references to environment variables as explained in [Injecting credentials](#injecting-credentials).